department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/check-in-experience-testing-functional.md

 ---
 name: Check In Experience Functional Testing
 about: For Check In Experience Functional Testing
-title: "[FE][UX][PRODUCT] Run Test Cases for Functional Testing"
+title: "[FE] Run Test Cases for Functional Testing"
-labels: HCE-Checkin, frontend, ux, product
+labels: HCE-Checkin, frontend
 assignees: ''

 ---